klumw/copper-examples/README.md

 Prerequisites
 -------------
-A working docker installation with docker-compose is needed for execution.
-All instructions in the README files are for a linux based OS.
+A working docker installation together with docker-compose is needed for execution.
+For projects with Java files JDK 8 or higher is needed.
+All command specific instructions are for linux based systems.

 Testing
 ------
-You can immediately start tests from your local browser with configured test url.
+You can immediately start tests from your local browser with a preconfigured test url.
 ***See also instructions in README files in the corresponding project dir***.
 Log output is send to stdout.